Breathtaking coastal roads, lonely mountain routes and jetset spots

 Day 2 Fashionable hot spots in the world of the rich and famous

-Antibes, Nice, Eze-Village: A unique showcase drive along the jet-set coast of the rich and beautiful, and you will be right in the middle of it all.
-Your will take your roadster along the famous Croisette in the direction of Antibes, driving along the Promenade des Anglais in Nice before finally reaching the Grande Corniche.
+Antibes, Nice, Eze-Village: A unique showcase drive along the jet-set coast of the rich and beautiful and you will be right in the middle of it all.
+You will take your roadster along the famous Croisette in the direction of Antibes, driving along the Promenade des Anglais in Nice before finally reaching the Grande Corniche.
 This magnificent panoramic road has been world famous ever since it was featured in “To Catch a Thief” with Grace Kelly.
 Accompanied by spectacular views, you will arrive in the center of Eze-Village with its artist and gift shops, small cobble-stoned paths and its impressive remains of a 12th century fortified tower you will enjoy breathtaking views.
 This is the perfect location for a lunch break before following the downhill drive to the blue sea, with art deco villas and stately mansions at your fingertips.
 Your road book takes you to Saint-Jean Cap-Ferrat.
-Baroness de Rothschild, is one of the most beautiful historic buildings on the Côte d’Azur, boasting magnificent gardens and fountains.
+The Villa Ephrussi de Rothschild, is one of the most beautiful historic buildings on the Côte d’Azur, boasting magnificent gardens and fountains.